aptivator/jquery.behaviorize/README.md

 The framework enables assigning the following behaviors to html elements:

-* **Transformations** - modifiers that are applied to an element once.
+* **Transformations** - modifiers that are applied to an element once

-* **Actions** - behaviors invoked in response to a certain events triggered on a compoment.
+* **Actions** - behaviors invoked in response to a certain events triggered on a compoment

-* **Validations** - a specialized set of actions that assert whether a user-provided data passes all of the specified checks.
+* **Validations** - a specialized set of actions that assert whether a user-provided data passes all of the specified checks

 ### Mechanism of Operation